 I continued to live this way until one day I just couldn’t do it anymore.
-My life as I knew it was crumbling around me, and as I lay crying on the floor, something inside of me said, “Jen, you have the power to fix this”.
+My life as I knew it was crumbling around me, and as I lay crying in bed, something inside of me said, “Jen, you have the power to fix this”.

 Long story short, I dove into the world of self-help books and therapy.
 Some were good, others not so much.
 But I learned a great deal on how to help myself out of this gray, dimmed world I had created.

 One of the most important lessons I learned was how much mindset impacts us and how we can change it.
-How to Stop Worrying and Start Living is a great book to read.
+If you have not read How to Stop Worrying and Start Living I highly recommend that you do.
 It illustrates how our thoughts can negatively affect our health and how changing them can actually reverse those effects.

 In order to know how to train our thoughts, we need to know what we’re starting with.
 What state are our thoughts currently in?
 To really understand, you’ll need to watch and observe your thoughts.

 - Grab a notebook and carry it around with you for one day.
 As you go through your day, jot down the events that happen and how you thought about them.
 For instance, if you got stuck in traffic on your morning commute, what was your inner dialogue?
 Did you scold yourself for not leaving earlier?
 Did you curse the people who got into the accident?
 Did you wonder why this always happens to you and how the rest of your day is going to suck now?
 Write it all down.